gary-rowe/hid4java/README.md

 mvn clean install
 ```

 and you're good to go.
-Your next step is to explore the examples (e.g. `UsbHidTrezorV1Example`).
+If you're in an IDE then you can use `src/test/java/org/hid4java/UsbHidTrezorV1Example`) to verify correct
+operation.
 From the command line:

 ```
-mvn clean compile exec:java -Dexec.mainClass="UsbHidTrezorV1Example"
+ mvn clean test exec:java -Dexec.classpathScope="test" -Dexec.mainClass="org.hid4java.UsbHidDeviceExample"
 ```
 If you have a Trezor device attached you'll see a "Features" message appear as a big block of hex otherwise it will be
 just a simple enumeration of attached USB devices.
 You can plug various devices in and out to see messages.